Marine Corps Seeks Training Support to Counter Drones

 The U.S. Marine Corps is seeking private-sector support to deliver counter-unmanned aircraft systems (UAS) training for its elite Force Reconnaissance units with an aim to strengthen their ability to detect and defeat drone threats.

 According to a solicitation notice published on Aug.
-18, the training aims to equip the Marine Corps with the tactics, techniques, and procedures necessary to detect, mitigate and neutralize enemy drone systems – capabilities considered critical for units that operate beyond the forward line of troops, where UAS threats are more prevalent.
+18, the training aims to equip the Marine Corps with the tactics, techniques, and procedures necessary to detect, mitigate, and neutralize enemy drone systems – capabilities considered critical for units that operate beyond the forward line of troops, where UAS threats are more prevalent.

 The training requirement includes a two-part event starting Sept.
 12. A five-day instruction period for up to 12 students will run through Sept.
 15, followed by a full mission profile exercise Sept.
 15–19 involving 18 Marines and sailors, realistic role players, and a mobile command center.